Navheen0508/Svelte2023/WebsiteREADME.md

 Looking at this website, I really appreciated the 2 column style of layout that this web developer used for their website.
 It seemed simple enough to create but also looked like it would be a perfect for fitting content easily into.
 Most of my pages will end up having 2 or 3 column layouts like this one with the content fitted inside them.

+## Technologies Used:

+* Visual Studio Code - For the coding of the site.
+* Svelte - The framework that I will be working in.
+* Unsplash API - For image fetching.
+* Postman - To generate image queries which will fetch the Gundam images that I want to display on the site.
+* HTML - I will be writing HTML code
+* CSS - I will be writing CSS code
+* Javascript - I will be using Javascript